AryaAkhavan/Akhavan_Chzhen_Pontil_Tsybakov22/README.md

 *constr_type*: The type of the constraint set, can be assigned as:

    1. 'simplex': If the constraint set is simplex
-   2. 'euclid_ball': if the constraint set is simplex, is the unit sphere
+   2. 'euclid_ball': if the constraint set is the unit sphere
    3. 'pos': if the constraint set is the portion of the unit sphere that contains the vector with non-negative entries

  *objective*: The objective function.
 All objective functions are implemented in **objevives.py**.